Sport in Africa

 Association football (also known as soccer) is the most popular sport in almost all African countries, and in 2010 South Africa became the first African nation to host the FIFA World Cup.

-Some African nations, like Kenya and Ethiopia, are very dominant at long distance running, whilst north African countries such Algeria, Egypt, Morocco and Tunisia are dominant in handball.
+Some African nations, like Kenya and Ethiopia, are very dominant at long distance running, whilst north African countries such as Algeria, Egypt, Morocco and Tunisia are dominant in handball.
 Rugby and golf are reasonably popular in a few African countries, though rugby is very popular in South Africa.
+Traditional sports were strictly marginalised during the colonial era, and many are dying or have gone extinct under the pressure of modernisation, however lots remain popular despite not having formal governmental recognition or support.

 History

+Africa has a long history of indigenous sport.
+European colonialism from the late nineteenth century onwards brought Western sports to the continent while reducing the practice of local sports, which were seen by Europeans as primitive and anti-Christian.

 Sport in Africa before the mid-twentieth century was primarily played by Europeans.
 This was used to further the division between the social classes of both races.
 General physical education was implemented within the urban areas of African colonies to "civilize" and improve the productivity of African natives.
 As the offspring of the European elites and indigenous natives pursued education, they became introduced to the sports that had been previously reserved to the European settlers.
 There, many of them excelled and became "African Sport Stars" and were revered for their excellent performances.
 Those athletes would be included in the British and French national teams as there was a potential to their athletic prowess.
 From then on, the colonized African colonies were represented on the international sports scene.
 The elite athletes in the Anglophone and Francophone African colonies were called the "noble savages."
 They often were children of Senegalese tirailleurs or military men.

 After World War II, and the reconstruction era of European borders, Britain and France found it difficult to keep their colonies, especially with growing nationalism.
 After the League of Nations was created, Britain and France committed to the principles of good government, which stated the people have a right to determine their own form of government.
 Preceding the end of World War II, Africa took initiative to become independent of the neocolonial guardianship created by Britain and France.
 The internationalization of African sport depended heavily on the decolonization movements, alongside the integration into the Olympics.
 Africa utilized sports as a way to fight against apartheid and end racial discrimination by social status.
 As the "noble savages" gained popularity, African elites seized this opportunity to not only fight apartheid and develop African sports, but to also carve an image of a new independent Africa.